d-sonuga/myfxtracker/docs/docs/subscription.md

 * The user's 'subscribed' status is set to false in the db
 * A procedure to undeploy the user's account is placed on a queue
     * Any errors in this procedure should be logged and saved to the db
+    * Procedure to cancel user's subscription is carried out so as to allow the user to re-subscribe from the frontend
 * A HTTP 200 response is returned, as any other response is treated as a failure by Flutterwave

 #### User cancels subscription on settings page